Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation

 \section{Visual Saliency Map Computation via Gaze Shift Tracking}

-In this section, we present our mechanism for computing a visual saliency map that captures a holistic view of salient visual regions while mitigating the visual attention sink problem.
+We present our mechanism for computing a visual saliency map that captures salient visual regions while mitigating the visual attention sink problem.
 We first examine whether a simple average of visual attention across user query tokens, referred to as \textbf{``static gaze''}, can effectively produce a holistic, noise-free visual saliency map.

 Vision language models (VLMs) typically process three inputs: a system instruction $s$, visual inputs $v$, and a user text query $t$.
 The system instruction and query are tokenized into sequences $X_{S}$ and $X_{T}$, while the visual input $v$ is encoded by a visual encoder into dense embeddings and then projected into text-aligned visual tokens $X_V$ \citep{liu2023visual, wang2024qwen2}.
 These components are concatenated as $X = [X_{S}; X_{V}; X_{T}]$, and passed into a large language model (LLM) to generate output tokens autoregressively: